 ewis's perception that the top of "fort mountain" was flat was acceptable, considering how far away he was from it.
 He didn't mention, because he undoubtedly couldn't tell, that it is tilted a little; the north end is about 200 feet higher than the south end.
 Even though he was not close enough to compare the grasses on the prairie with those on top, they probably were identical.
 Since then, agriculture and other impacts of civilization have greatly changed the vegetation on the prairie, and cattle grazing on the butte may have somewhat modified that grass also.

 ome two thousand feet of sedimentary rock consisting of mud, sand and shells covered the site where this laccolith arose.
 Over millions of years most of that overburden eroded away, revealing the old blister of hard, resistant shonkinite barely covered with a thin "fertile mold" of sandy soil, and nearly exposing the uppermost edge of the dike that once fed it.
 The still-ongoing processes of erosion are most evident at the south end of the butte.
 A private jeep trail leads up one of these steep draws to the top, in some places scarcely wider than a fat cow.

-View South, above the East Verge
+View South, above the Serrated East Rim

 On the horizon are the Big Belt and the Crazy Mountains